doramasma/doramasma.github.io/src/content/blog/GenAI&Cybersecurity.md

 2. Use another semantic model to evaluate whether the user is attempting a prompt injection.
 For example, you can use implicit toxicity models to detect toxic words.

-A simple guardrails could be somehting like the following:
+A simple guardrails could be something like the following:

 ```Python
 async def topical_guardrail(user_request):